FabseGP/artix-install-script/README.md

 By default, the following is set up:

-- BTRFS-subvolumes with support for snapshots; taken pre and post system-update
+- BTRFS-subvolumes with support for snapshots; taken pre and post kernel- or grub-update
 - Paru as AUR-helper
 - GRUB as bootloader
 - Arch-repositories enabled